bluesky/bluesky/doc/source/callbacks.rst

 *Documents,* Python dictionaries organized in a `specified but flexible
 <http://nsls-ii.github.io/architecture-overview.html>`__ way.
 Each time a new Document is created, the RunEngine passes it to a list of functions.
-These functions can do anyting: store the data to disk, print a line of text to the scren, add a point to a plot, or even transfer the data to a cluster for immediate processing.
+These functions can do anything: store the data to disk, print a line of text to the screen, add a point to a plot, or even transfer the data to a cluster for immediate processing.
 These functions are called "callbacks."

 We "subscribe" callbacks to the live stream of Documents coming from the